 Location: Cerrito 628, San Nicolás.

-This old covered market located near “Plaza Dorrego” was designed in 1897 by architect Juan Antonio Buschiazzo and it is certainly one of most atmospheric places of the city, plenty of antique shops, mostly concentrated in the two extensions in format of the corridor that leads to the streets “Defensa” and “Estados Unidos”.
+This old covered market located near “Plaza Dorrego” was designed in 1897 by architect Juan Antonio Buschiazzo and it is certainly one of most atmospheric places of the city, plenty of food stands and antique shops.
 The central body is composed of a massive iron structure where there are sellers of fish, meat, vegetables, fruits, and bars.

 Location: Carlos Calvo 495, San Telmo.

 25. Street art

 In Buenos Aires, as in other big cities in the world, there is no shortage of important street artists.
 I mention one of them: the Argentine Alfredo Segatori.
 His giant murals can be seen in several parts of the city and they capture the attention of the viewer, sometimes occupying the entire facade of a building.

 Mixed with human elements these wall paints are interesting backgrounds for photographers.

 For further information visit the artist page: www.alfredosegatori.com.ar

 Locations of those in the photos: Av. del Libertador and Av.
 Int.
 Bullrich, Palermo.

 This picturesque oasis is one of the largest Japanese style garden in the world outside Japan.
 It was completed in 1967 and opened on the occasion of a trip to Argentina by Prince Akihito and Princess Michiko of Japan.